For audio summary click below

 Furthermore, new vulnerabilities of medical devices are often discovered and disclosed by both governmental and non-governmental organizations, such as H-ISAC, Z-CERT and ANSSI.
 In some cases, the FBI also releases industry alerts providing insight into unpatched and outdated cyber-attack possibilities.

-Do you need help with the regulatory landscape?
+Do you need help with cybersecurity regulatory compliance?

-Maintaining industry standards and requirements is equally as challenging as addressing cybersecurity issues for medical devices.
+Maintaining industry standards and requirements is equally as challenging as addressing medical device cybersecurity issues.
 We are here to help you cope with this, contact us today!